Quality Time with Shirley

-I met Shirley at a social function, where our mutual friend, Norman introduced us.
-'Delighted to meet you', she gushed.
+I met Shirley at a social function, where our mutual friend, Nigel introduced us.
+'Deliiiighted to meet youuuu', she half sang and gushed.
 'Isn't this just the most wonderful do'.... crikey, I can't even remember why we were there.
-Some artisan fair, I'm picking.

-I'd arrived in Christchurch about a year before I met her.
+I had arrived in Christchurch about a year before I met her.
 My friends thought I was crazy for selling my house on the Coast, buying a manufacturing business and renting a tiny flat.
 But, to the contrary, I was in my element.
 I was forging ahead with my business.
-I was so scared of going broke and losing all the money from my house, that I was working 7 days a week and sometimes late into the night.
-All the money had gone into the business and even when I started making money, I ploughed it back in.
+I was scared of going broke and losing the money from my house, that I was working 7 days a week and sometimes late into the night.
+Everything had gone into the business and even when I started making money, I ploughed it back in.

 We stayed at Mum and Dad's of course.
 Shirley gushed and gooed over their new house and they were proud as punch, as they showed her through.
 Nobody had shown this much interest before, well nobody from the city and one as professional as Shirley!